-- 2. Extending the definition of commercial speech to corporate statements about publicly debated business operations also is unnecessary.
-When a business practice becomes a matter of public concern, the media scrutinize corporate speech and typically place potentially misleading statements into context.
-That is exactly what happened in this case.
-In these circumstances when the press already provides consumers with competing information and time to reflect on it the First Amendment prohibits states from making speakers on either side of the debate strictly liable for potentially deceptive or factually inaccurate statements. - I. THE CALIFORNIA SUPREME COURT'S DECISION, IF ALLOWED TO STAND, WILL INHIBIT THE MEDIA'S ABILITY TO REPORT ON ISSUES OF PUBLIC CONCERN REGARDING CORPORATE AMERICA. - A. The California Supreme Court's Definition of Commercial Speech Vastly Enlarges the Realm of Corporate Statements Subject to Regulation.
+- I. THE CALIFORNIA SUPREME COURT'S DECISION, IF AFFIRMED, WOULD INHIBIT THE MEDIA'S ABILITY TO REPORT ON ISSUES OF PUBLIC CONCERN REGARDING CORPORATE AMERICA. - A. The California Supreme Court's Definition of Commercial Speech Vastly Enlarges the Realm of Corporate Statements Subject to Regulation.

-The scope of Kasky's new definition of commercial speech is staggering.
-According to the California Supreme Court, speech is now "commercial" if it (i) is made by someone engaged in commerce "or someone acting on behalf of a person so engaged," Pet.
+The California Supreme Court has taken a doctrine that this Court created to expand the First Amendment's protection of business speech and used it vastly to restrict companies' ability to participate in public debates.
+According to the decision below, speech is now "commercial" so long as it (i) is made by someone engaged in commerce "or someone acting on behalf of a person so engaged," Pet.
 App.
 18a, such as an individual spokesperson or a trade association; (ii) is likely to reach potential buyers or customers; and (iii) involves descriptions of "business operations," employment or manufacturing policies, or other attempts to "enhance[] the image of [a company's] product or of its manufacturer or seller."
 Pet.
 App.
 19a-20a.
-Petitioners amply explain why this test is inconsistent with this Court's precedent, see Pet.
+Petitioners have amply explained why this test is inconsistent with this Court's precedent, see Pet. for Cert.
 10-15, but Amici wish to highlight three aspects of this new doctrine.